upamanyudas/banglaaudiobook.github.io/_posts/2020-04-22-tiktikir-dim.md

 ---
-layout: default
+layout: post
 title: Tiktikir Dim
 author: Sharadindu Samagra
 narrator: Upamanyu Das
 date: 2020-04-22 12:00:00 +0000
 description: A comic account of how the ghost of a lizard kept on haunting the narrator.
 introduction: টিকটিকির ডিম (Lizard's Egg) is a comic account of how the ghost of a lizard kept on haunting the narrator; and the basic structure of this story tends readers to interrogate the falsity associated with its description.
 firstpublished: "1929"
 filename: 010_saradindu_samagra_tiktikir_dim
 type: audiobook